meerk40t/svgelements/README.md

 methods, that check if the segment is a "smooth" segment compared to the given segment.

-Unlike `svg.path` the preferred method of getting an Path from a `pathd` string is as an argument:
+Unlike `svg.path` the preferred method of getting a Path from a `pathd` string is as an argument:

     >>> from svg.elements import Path